TCP-AO/Configuration-examples/Nokia.md

 # Introduction

 This document describes the basic steps needed in order to configure a BGP session using TCP-AO to secure the session.
-This configuration is applicable to Nokia SR OS 20.5.R1 and newer versions.
+This MD-CLI configuration example is applicable to Nokia SR OS 16.0.R15, 19.10.R7, 20.5.R1 and newer versions.
+The classic CLI configuration is similar.

 Enabling TCP-AO is quite simple and has two steps:
 1. Configure the key